 jing their bikes on flights to Iceland must pack them in suitable boxes.
 Keflavík airport: Conditions for cyclists were greatly improved in 2016.
 While it is not permitted to pack/unpack bicycles in the terminal building, a special container with an assembly stand for bicycles, tools and information material has been set up 100 m east of the arrivals exit (see the Keflavík mini map).
 Bike boxes can be stored at Bílahótel (grey building marked "Geysir", 800 m to the northwest, Arnarvöllur 4, tel.
+455-0000)

-455-0000) cling from/to Keflavík airport: A new bike path to the town of Keflavík begins at the bike container.
+cling from/to Keflavík airport: A new bike path to the town of Keflavík begins at the bike container.
 To all other destinations you need to cycle on the roads.
 The main road to Reykjavík is quite wide for the most part, but there is heavy traffic.

-Shuttle bus from Keflavík airport to Revkiavík: Flybus connects with every flight; they also provide onward transport from the BSÍ bus terminal to Reykjavík campsite/City hostel and other guesthouses Strætó route 55 operates to Hafnarfjörður or BSÍ, but this particular bus does NOT take bicycles.
-Reykjavík campsite/City hostel offer tools to assemble/disassemble bikes, and bike boxes can be
+Shuttle bus from Keflavík airport to Reykjavík: Flybus connects with every flight; they also provide onward transport from the BSÍ bus terminal to Reykjavík campsite/City hostel and other guesthouses and hotels

+Strætó route 55 operates to Hafnarfjörður or BSÍ, but this particular bus does NOT take bicycles.
+Reykjavík campsite/City hostel offer tools to assemble/disassemble bikes, and bike boxes can be stored there

-Most domestic flights depart from Revkjavík city airport; please note that there are two terminals the old gravel road over Vaŏlaheiði (see the Akurevri mini map).
-It is suitable for all bikes except (see the Revkjavík map).
+East of Akurevri, a rather narrow, hilly and busy section of road No. 1 can be avoided by cycling on Most domestic flights depart from Revkiavík city airport; please note that there are two terminals the old gravel road over Vaðlaheiði (see the Akurevri mini map).
+It is suitable for all bikes except (see the Revkiavík map).
 In most domestic airports, you will find some space to work on your bike.
 Just be considerate and don't take up too much space.